Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

 Templates consist of a name, a command and optional JSON parameters.
 Duplicate names are rejected with `409 Conflict`.

+## API Keys Interface

+The **API Keys** page lists all active keys and allows creation of new ones.
+Only once after creation the secret value is displayed.
+Existing keys can be revoked which immediately prevents further logins.

 ## Production Build